How to avoid rookie mistakes

 A group of seasoned data journalists share their past data analysis mistakes — whether it occurred while requesting data, cleaning data, analyzing it or even bulletproofing it — and offer up tips for avoiding these and all kinds of other potential pitfalls.

-Alex joined NerdWallet's public interest reporting team from Investigative Reporters & Editors, where as a training director he taught journalists around the country about best practices in investigative and data reporting.
-He previously worked at the Chicago Tribune, The Chronicle of Higher Education and the Las Vegas Sun, where he was a finalist for the Pulitzer Prize in 2011 and shared the Goldsmith Prize for investigative reporting. @alexrichards
+Alex is an assistant professor at Syracuse University's Newhouse School, where he teaches data journalism.
+He's a former IRE training director, and he has previously worked as a reporter and editor at the Chicago Tribune, NerdWallet, The Chronicle of Higher Education and the Las Vegas Sun, where he was a finalist for the Pulitzer Prize in 2011 and shared the Goldsmith Prize for investigative reporting. @alexrichards

 Mike Stucka has been the self-described data dork at The Palm Beach Post since early 2016.
 Before that, he used data on the beat at places like The Salem (Mass.)
 News and The Telegraph of Macon, Ga.
 He started with data at his college paper, when he still had hair.
 He is a graduate of Northeastern University, Loyola University Chicago, and a great IRE bootcamp a decade ago. @mikestucka